-Spike Island is pleased to announce the third edition of the Dreamtime Fellowship, made possible thanks to the support and generosity of Bristol-based artist Luke Jerram.
+Spike Island is pleased to announce the fourth edition of the Dreamtime Fellowship, a programme initiated and fully funded by Bristol-based artist Luke Jerram.

 The successful applicant will be granted:

 This is a fantastic opportunity for self-led professional development and to launch your career as an artist.
 You can read about the current Dreamtime Fellow here.

 The Fellowship is for Bristol-based artists who have graduated from a BA or MA Fine Art course from any institution within the last five years.

 Spike Island is committed to anti-racism and to addressing inequality in the arts sector.
 We strongly encourage applications from people from Global Majority backgrounds and/or who identify as disabled, LGBTQI+, working class, care experienced, or living or working in areas of socioeconomic deprivation in Bristol.

 The selected candidate will be expected to take part in Spike Island Open Studios in May 2024.
 Unfortunately, current or former Spike Island studio holders are not eligible to apply for this Fellowship.